 Pornokitsch gleefully chatted away from 2008 to 2018.
 We focused on books, movies, comics, games, television and music.
 Our mission was to treat geeky pop culture seriously and examine it thoroughly, for better or for worse - and to have fun doing so.

 It is a silly name, but there's a long story.
 An elaborate (and largely fictitious) explanation is available here.

 Pornokitsch was a finalist for the 2011 BSFA Awards for Non-Fiction, the winner of the 2013 British Fantasy Awards for Non-Fiction, a finalist for the r/fantasy Stabby in 2016, and a finalist for the 2014 Hugo Award for Best Fanzine.
 We were even selected for the Guardian's h.club100 as "innovators and pioneers in the creative industries", which sounds very glamorous.

 This site is collected as part of the British Library's UK Web Archive project.

-Pornokitsch is edited by Anne C. Perry and Jared Shurin.
+Pornokitsch was edited by Anne C. Perry and Jared Shurin.

 Caveats & Fine Print

-Our opinions and comments are our own, and do not reflect those of our employers or any other organisation.
+Our opinions and comments are and were our own, and do not (and did not) reflect those of our employers or any other organisation.